 Outreach

-Spend 10 minutes in prayer, 2 minutes each “My 5” person in whatever way God leads.
+Spend 10 minutes in prayer: 2 minutes for each “My 5” person in whatever way God leads.
 Remember to use the fingers of your hand as a reminder.

 Will

 God’s promises can be great to draw strength from.
 Is there a specific area listed below where you are struggling?
 Pick one struggle.
 Read the promise attached to it.